griffonmcmahon/cis581segment/README.md

 * ./Realtime_Code/: Contains jupyter notebooks for real-time classification and homography.
 Instructions for installing and running them are located in the folder's own README.
 * ./input_videos/: Contains .mp4 files to run the script with.
 We recommend "Easy.mp4".
 * ./model/: Contains the neural network model used to make predictions.
 Must be downloaded as noted in "Installation".
 * ./output_videos/: Contains a folder for each video given to the script.
-	For example, the results from running the script on bdd4.mp4 will be stored in "./output_videos/bdd4/". **All result videos are stored as .mp4 files in these folders.** "Output.mp4" will be the trajectory predictions, while "Output_path.mp4" will be the trajectory history video.
+For example, the results from running the script on bdd4.mp4 will be stored in "./output_videos/bdd4/". **All result videos are stored as .mp4 files in these folders.**
+	* "Output.mp4" will be the trajectory predictions.
+	* "Output_path.mp4" will be the trajectory history video.
+	* "#_1.jpg" will be the NN-predicted masks for frame #.
+	* "#_2.jpg" will be the trajectory predictions and optical flow-filled masks for frame #.
+	* "#_trace.jpg" will be the trajectory history for objects for frame #.
 * helpers.py: Contains helper functions for optical flow.
 * main.py: The main part of the script.
 Run this to use the script.
 * optical_flow.py: Contains most of the optical flow code converted from Project 4.5.